ETHZ-EDAC/EDACFEM/readme.md

 To run the provided examples, just run the provided MATLAB script `FEM_toolkit_examples.m`.

 ## Problem User Inputs
+Three different methods are currently implemented to supply the input parameters.
+The import method *script_full* is shown in *example_0* using trusses, the import method *script_simplified* is shown in *example_02* using Timoshenko beams, and the import method *pbFC* is shown in *example_03* using Euler-Bernoulli beams.
+All three examples can be run from the main directory using the `FEM_toolkit_examples.m` file.

 | Group | Name | Size | Unit | Description|
 |----------|:----------:|:----------:|:----------:|----------|